SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 }
 ```

-> The end-user is asking how many BTC's they will receive in exchange for $16,000 USD:
+> Example: the end-user is asking how many BTC's they will receive in exchange for $16,000 USD:

 ```json
 {